KumbidiK/astrotalks/README.md

 [Peoples need to know about their future]

 ### The Solution (that nobody asked for)
 [We just made a space where people can ask about themselves based on their astrology.
-But the result is not what they expect.]
+But the result is not what they expect.This is purely for fun purposes. :)]

 ## Technical Details
 ### Technologies/Components Used